7 food safety tips

 Each year, Australians experience 4.1 million cases of food poisoning – and as anyone who has spent a night on the bathroom floor clutching their belly can tell you, it’s not a fun thing to go through.

-Australian Food Safety Week, held this year over 9-16 November, is an initiative of the Food Safety Information Council, with the aim of spreading awareness of important food safety practices that can help reduce your chances of getting sick from contaminated food.
+Australian Food Safety Week is an initiative of the Food Safety Information Council, with the aim of spreading awareness of important food safety practices that can help reduce your chances of getting sick from contaminated food.

 How long can food be left out for?